Trekkers tell us that the best parts of the National Trail are the rugged sections through remote areas.

 Created by Fraser and Marianne Creese-Kranenburg

-The information given on this website is, by itself, insufficient for planning a trek or for making use of the Bicentennial National Trail.
-Anyone planning a trek should join the BNT and purchase the appropriate guidebook/s.
-While great care has been taken in compiling the guidebooks, no responsibility is accepted for any inaccuracies or for any mishap that may arise out of the use of the BNT or the guidebooks or this web site.
+The information given on this website is, by itself, insufficient for planning a trek or for making use of the National Trail.
+Anyone planning a trek should join the NT and purchase the appropriate guidebook/s.
+While great care has been taken in compiling the guidebooks, no responsibility is accepted for any inaccuracies or for any mishap that may arise out of the use of the NT or the guidebooks or this web site.

 General Principles for All Trekkers

 Read and research as much as you can before you go.
-This website, the BNT Guidebooks and our facebook page are good places to start.
+This website, the NT Guidebooks and our facebook page are good places to start.

 Both physical and emotional fitness will be challenged.
 Prepare yourself as best you can.